SalmonMode/salmonmode.github.io/_posts/2020-02-09-scientific-testing-part-1.md

 date: 2020-02-09 13:00:00 -0500
 ---

 Too often I see tests that more or less invalidate themselves, or otherwise hinder the value they could add.
 They test too much, don't test anything at all, are vulnerable to unrelated problems because of unnecessary dependencies, can't fail, are non-deterministic, or any number of other avoidable issues.
-It's incredibly common, despite the source of the problem being quite clear.
+It's an incredibly common trap to fall into, and seems to be the result of widespread (unintentional) misinformation.

 ![Mr. Incredible meme saying 'Science is Science' instead of 'Math is Math'](/images/science_is_science.jpg)